Aseprite Importers

 If any error occurs when the plugin starts (for example if there are problems with the Aseprite command or missing dependencies in the scene tree), a warning will be visualized in place of the plugin.
 Head to the Output Panel to learn how to fix the error.

 Use Aseprite file field (1) to select the source file.
-When you do this, the plugin automatically scans the file and lists every tag found (2) (or none if the file is a single animation with no tags).
+When you do this, the plugin automatically scans the file and lists every tag found (3) (or none if the file is a single animation with no tags - in this case, you're out of luck trying to import it).

 This prop will be visible and This prop will be clickable flags will make the imported prop visible and interactive, respectively.